baconjlu/better-call-Li/codebase/CODE.md

 - When recommending stores, Rank by [average score of item in score] * F(store_score)

 ### TODO

-- BERT Inference is relatively slow, we can pre-process 30k popular english words in advance.
+- BERT Inference is relatively slow, we can pre-process 30k popular english words in advance.(Doing Now)

-- Use GPU to infer
+- Use GPU to infer (Done)

-- Choose Random Forest to classify preference
+- Choose Random Forest to classify preference (Done)